aosman101/casual-coded-correspondence/README.md

 ## 🚀 Project structure

-├─ coded_correspondence.ipynb   # The notebook with all tasks & helpers.
+├─ coded_correspondence.ipynb   # This is the notebook that contains all tasks and helpers.

 └─ README.md.